-Less than two weeks after near annihilating the Prussian forces at the twin battles of Jena and Auerstedt, Napoleon Bonaparte would visit the tomb of Frederick the Great – to meditate on the memory of a man whose legacy stood as colossal as that of Napoleon’s in his time.
+Less than two weeks after near annihilating the Prussian army at the twin battles of Jena and Auerstedt, Napoleon Bonaparte called upon the tomb of Frederick the Great – to meditate on the memory of a man whose legacy stood as colossal as that of Napoleon’s in his time.
 Remarking on his recent victories, the French Emperor would address his entourage: “Hats off, gentlemen, if he were still alive, we should not be here.”

-He would inherit his father’s kingdom in 1740 and with it a well-trained military fighting force.
+He would inherit his father’s kingdom in 1740 and with it a formidable army.
 One that would become the envy of the world over time – and the scourge of Frederick’s European enemies.
 His first act on assuming the throne was one of belligerence, invading neighbouring Silesia to the east.
-His greatest military achievement though would, without doubt, come in twenty three years later, in 1763, when Frederick effectively defeated the Austrian, French, and the thoroughly negated Russian forces.
-Succeeding where it mattered most for the kingdom he ruled from 1740 to 1786 – making him the longest standing Hohenzollern monarch – by turning Prussia into a Great Power.
+His greatest military achievement though came twenty three years later, in 1763, when Frederick effectively dispatched the Austrian, French, and the thoroughly negated Russian forces.
+Succeeding where it mattered most for the kingdom he ruled from 1740 to 1786 – as the longest standing Hohenzollern monarch – by turning Prussia into a Great Power.

-Frederick, though, was also an incessant gambler who often risked everything – his army, his kingdom and his life – on the outcome of a single battle.
-The son of an abusive father, Frederick grew to become a renowned battlefield commander as much in spite of his father, and because of him.
-The boy who would be woken every morning with cannon fire, forced to drill his own unit of ‘Potsdam Giants’, and come to witness his close friend (and possible lover) be executed by his father’s soldiers after an attempt at flight to England in his youth.
+Despite his skills as a military tactician, Frederick was also an incessant gambler, who often risked everything – his army, his kingdom and his life – on the outcome of a single battle.
+The son of an abusive father, he grew to become a renowned battlefield commander as much in spite of his father, and because of him.
+As a boy he would be woken every morning with cannon fire, forced to drill his own unit of ‘Potsdam Giants’, and come to witness his close friend (and possible lover) be executed by his father’s soldiers after an attempt at flight to England in his youth.
 Terrorised by his harsh and demanding father, Fredrick dreamed of a life of quiet contemplation and philosophy.

-A life he would create for himself in 1747, on the steps of a hill he would be allowed to play on as a boy, when he constructed the Sanssouci Palace – his private residence in Potsdam, south west of the Prussian capital of Berlin.
-A must-see on any visit to Berlin’s neighbouring city, this 13 room villa, decorated in an intimate Frederician Rococo style, sits on the top of a vineyard and amongst the pleasant surroundings on the Potsdam Sanssouci park.
+A life he would create for himself in 1747, at the top of a hill he had been allowed to play on as a boy, when he constructed the Sanssouci Palace – his private residence in Potsdam, south west of the Prussian capital of Berlin.
+A must-see on any visit to Berlin’s neighbouring city, this 13 room villa, decorated in an intimate Frederician Rococo style, sits at the top of a vineyard and amongst the pleasant surroundings of the Potsdam Sanssouci park.

 Rather than an expression of the strength and power of Frederick’s kingdom, Sanssoucci can be studied as nothing short of an architectural manifestation of the values Fredrick would seek to embody as the so-called ‘enlightened monarch’.
 Held up by Bacchal statues alluding to the pleasures of hedonistic intoxication, with the graduation of decorative leaf and vines embracing the building’s exterior and interior – a romantic reference to the harmony of man and nature.
 It was here that Frederick would entertain guests, practice his flute in the music room, or retreat to his extensive library.

-Only occupied during the summer months – from April to October – this personal retreat would be a celebration of life – to be lived ‘without worries’ (Sans Soucci) – but also where Frederick would intend to spend eternity.
+Only occupied during the summer months – from April to October – this somewhat humble abode (by the standards of a King) would be a celebration of life – to be lived ‘without worries’ (Sans Soucci) – but also where Frederick intended to spend eternity.
 Even before construction started, the Prussian King would designate Sanssouci as his final resting place – in 1744 saying: “Once I am there, I shall be carefree”.

-Despite being in charge of a largely German speaking region, Frederick preferred to communicate in French - except where German was used for military matters.
+Despite being in charge of a German speaking kingdom, Frederick preferred to communicate in French - except where German was used for military matters.

 In the later years of his life, Frederick was frequently concerned with his own death.
 He would recite his political will and testament before almost every battle, and prepared, down to the finest details, the events that should occur upon his death.
 “I have lived as a philosopher and wish to be buried as such, without circumstance, without solemn pomp, without splendour,” he would say.
 “I want to be neither opened nor embalmed.”